 The Fairytale Town of Old Dubrovnik

-When visiting Croatia, the UNESCO site of Dubrovnik is usually the top pick for most people and once there they make a beeline for the old town.
+When visiting Croatia, the UNESCO site of Dubrovnik is usually the top pick, along with Split, for most people and once there they make a beeline for the old town.
 Ideally located on the Dalmatian coast with a massive, walkable wall encircling the red tiled roofed buildings and marble paved streets it’s easy to understand why it is known as the Pearl of the Adriatic.
 It’s also clear why it was chosen as a location for the Game of Thrones.

 There is no denying the beauty of the fairytale-esque old town, but once you’ve had your fill of walking the wall and exploring the charming little streets and harbor be sure to take time for the rest of Dubrovnik and the surrounding areas.
 They too have plenty to offer if given the chance, especially if you’re looking to combine your sightseeing with some physical activities, relaxation and nature.